+Employee need: hybrid collaboration

 Source: Steelcase Global Research 2021-2022

 Three emerging types of hybrid workers

 Anchored Required attendance.
 Needs owned, individual spaces

+2

 GOODEE

 B Corp[TM] Certified GOODEE, a Black-owned, responsibly-curated marketplace offering essential home and lifestyle products, is now available in Canada through the Steelcase dealer community.

+H FI L C D HALCON, known for their beautiful precisiontailored wood furniture, uncompromising design and master craftsmanship, is now a Steelcase company.

+2 The Design Issue

+Welcome to

+community

+of brands

-Welcome to the Steelcase community of brands
+the Steelcase

-Innovative British design company Established & Sons is now available in EMEA, in addition to the Americas through the Steelcase dealer community.
-Their unique collections bring contemporary design solutions to the evolving workplace.
-56% Of all meetings will be hybrid Untethered Has no assigned space and works in shared social, team and personal settings нпссп HALCON, known for their beautiful precisiontailored wood furniture, uncompromising design and master craftsmanship, is now a Steelcase company in America.
-New hierarchy of needs for the hybrid workplace Enhance Performance Access to better technology, tools and spaces should make work easier than working at home or anywhere else.
-Socialize with Purpose People need intentionally designed spaces that help them break down silos, build team camaraderie and influence others to advance their work.
+New hierarchy of needs for the hybrid workplace

+Enhance Performance

+Access to better technology, tools and spaces should make work easier than working at home or anywhere else.

+Socialize with Purpose

+People need intentionally designed spaces that help them break down silos, build team camaraderie and influence others to advance their work.

 Create Community Engaging in rituals like volunteering, hack-a-thons, cultural celebrations or personal milestones brings meaning to work and aligns people's values with others.
-Buildings have an outsized impact on climate change, causing 37% of all global greenhouse gas emissions, according to the World Green Buildings Council.
-As a company that makes office furnishings that go into buildings we have the opportunity - and responsibility - to minimize our impact.
-Better Is Possible.
-Designing for the Planet "There are many choices product designers can make such as using recycled content, designing for recyclability or reuse or minimizing waste.
-One area we're focused on is designing products that weigh less. meaning we use less materials in the first place."
-Michael Held Steelcase Vice President of Global Design
+Learn more about this research steelcase.com/NewHybridNeeds

+Steelcase Global Report: The New Era of Hybrid Work Find out what matters most in the office now. steelcase.com/GlobalReport2022

+Established

+COSONS

+Untethered Has no assigned space and works in shared social, team and personal settings.

-3 Destination Decides when to come into the office and needs more owned team or project spaces.
+Decides when to come into the office and needs more owned team or